Beimnet-svg/TTK4145_elevator_lab/Project-go/README.md

 - If we start a new elevator on a already working network, it sometimes disconnects(?)
 - Sometimes on startup, an elevaor isnt recognising some of the elevators.

+Questions for TA:
+- When plugging out internet cable, it cant communicate with elevetorserver, when simulating total disconnect, will we still be connected to the elevator locally.
+- Will you turn off the elevator box.